bulletmark/pipxu/README.md

     install             Install a Python application using an isolated virtual environment.
-    list                List Python applications installed by this tool. reinstall-all       Reinstall all packages executables.
-    reinstall           Reinstall a package's executables.
-    runpip              Run pip with given arguments on virtual environment for the given package.
+    list                List Python applications installed by this tool. reinstall-all       Reinstall all packages and their executables. reinstall           Reinstall a package and it's executables. runpip              Run pip with given arguments on virtual environment for the given package.
     uninject            Uninstall extra packages from an application's virtual